Drifters (2003 film): Plot

 Hong Yunsheng is a jobless wanderer in Fujian.
 Attempting to find a better life in the United States, he enters the country as an undocumented worker.
-While there, however, his American dream quickly falls apart when he and his boss's daughter have a child.
-He is then told not to visit his son and is made to sign a contract saying he will not try to see him.
+While there, his American dream quickly falls apart when he has a child with his boss's daughter.
+He is then told not to visit his son and is made to sign a contract prohibiting contact.
 He violates this agreement by continuing to visit his son.
 Enraged, Hong's boss informs the INS and has him deported back to Fujian.

-Back home, Hong again takes up his old habits, wandering around the town, unemployed and listless.
+Upon returning home, Hong again takes up his old habits, wandering around the town, unemployed and listless.
 At the same time, he attempts to find romance with a traveling opera performer, Wu Ruifang.
-Eventually he hears that the child he fathered in the United States is coming to Fujian.
+Eventually, he hears that the child he fathered in the United States is coming to Fujian.
 Desiring to see the child he has never known, Hong and his boss argue until eventually Hong takes desperate measures and kidnaps the boy.

 Reception

 Unlike Wang's previous film, Beijing Bicycle, Drifters received mixed reviews from western critics.
 Derek Elley of Variety claimed that the film's "potentially involving story is too often chopped off at the knees," and also found the movie's cast to be limited by inexperience.
-Other critics were even harsher, finding that the film used over-direction to hide a simple and "syrupy" melodrama.
-Still others, however, were more positive.
-Bérénice Reynaud of Senses of Cinema found the film to be superior to the "superficial" Beijing Bicycle, and put Drifters in the growing category of "mature, disturbing, thought-provoking masterpieces inspired by globalisation."
+Other critics were even more critical, arguing that the film relied on over-direction to mask a simple and "syrupy" melodrama.

+However, some critics were more positive.
+Bérénice Reynaud of Senses of Cinema found Drifters to be superior to the "superficial" Beijing Bicycle, and placed it in the growing category of "mature, disturbing, thought-provoking masterpieces inspired by globalisation."